Last Updated on: 28th October 2023, 09:15 am

 - Nebraska: The state considers quakers to be wild birds kept in captivity.
 Ownership is permissible only if owners have a Captive Wildlife Permit.

 - New Jersey: Quaker ownership is permissible only after acquiring a permit from the New Jersey Division of Fish and Wildlife.
-However, this permit is issued only if owners can prove they meet certain criteria for safe ownership of this potentially harmful species.
+However, this permit is issued only if owners can prove they meet specific criteria for safe ownership of this potentially harmful species.

 - New York: Quaker ownership is allowed if the parrots are ‘banded’ if sold or boarded by a pet shop.